FOREX-Dollar gains against yen as Fed policy, debt ceiling in focus

 The dollar got a mild boost after St. Louis Fed President James Bullard said on Monday that the Fed may still need to raise its benchmark interest rate by another half-point this year.

-Minneapolis Federal Reserve President Neel Kashkari also said it was a "close call" whether he would vote to raise interest rates or pause the central bank's tightening cycle when it meets next month.
+Minneapolis Fed President Neel Kashkari also said it was a "close call" whether he would vote to raise interest rates or to pause the central bank's tightening cycle when it meets next month, while San Francisco Fed President Mary Daly said it's too soon to say whether the U.S. central bank will raise rates at the June 13-14 policy meeting.

+Atlanta Fed President Raphael Bostic said he was comfortable waiting "a little bit" before deciding on any further moves, while Richmond Fed President Thomas Barkin said he was "still looking to be convinced" that inflation is in a steady decline.

+The Fed reported on Monday an annual survey showing that inflation has eroded U.S. households' sense of financial security, with many saying they had reduced their savings to make ends meet, felt less secure about retirement, and had delayed purchases or swapped into cheaper products as they shopped.

 Investors are also focused on negotiations to raise the U.S. debt limit, with the risk of a default seen as denting risk sentiment even as it is viewed as unlikely.

-U.S. President Joe Biden and House of Representatives Republican Speaker Kevin McCarthy will meet to discuss the debt ceiling on Monday, after a phone call on Sunday that both sides described as positive.
+U.S. President Joe Biden and House of Representatives Republican Speaker Kevin McCarthy will meet on Monday to discuss the debt ceiling, after a phone call on Sunday that both sides described as positive.

 "Friday there was a bit of a setback but there's a bit more optimism after the weekend," said Francesco Pesole, FX strategist at ING.
 "Markets are seeing a deal on the debt limit and at the same time the Fed pushing back on rate cuts which is ultimately proving positive for the dollar."

-The currency has been under pressure on growing signs the country's post-COVID-19 recovery may already be petering out, but got some respite on Friday after the People's Bank of China pledged to curb large exchange rate fluctuations.
+The yuan has been under pressure on growing signs China's post-COVID-19 recovery may already be petering out, but got some respite on Friday after the People's Bank of China pledged to curb large exchange rate fluctuations.

 ========================================================